agingfixed/schematicsApp/README.md

 - `npm run dev` – start the Vite development server.
 - `npm run build` – type-check and produce a production build.
 - `npm run preview` – preview the build output locally.

+## Offline & Desktop installation

+Schematics Studio ships as an installable Progressive Web App (PWA).
+When you visit the site in a supported browser you will see an install card that automatically detects your operating system and explains the correct install flow (for example, “Add to
+Dock” on macOS or “Install app” in Chrome on Windows).

+For users who prefer a distributable archive, run `npm run build` and compress the generated `dist/` directory.
+The bundled assets are completely static and can be unzipped onto any machine for offline use or served behind an internal web server.
+See
+[`docs/desktop-offline.md`](docs/desktop-offline.md) for a step-by-step guide covering macOS packaging.

 ## Current Capabilities